 Child and Family Evaluation Service (CAFES)

-The Child and Family Evaluation Service (CAFES) is a newly created entity within MSPP, operating under the umbrella of the MSPP Center of Excellence for Children, Families, and the Law.
+The Child and Family Evaluation Service (CAFES) is a forensic service that operates as a component of the MSPP Center of Excellence for Children, Families, and the Law.

 Who We Serve

 CAFES offers forensic and clinical mental health expertise for courts, attorneys, state protection agencies and others who are involved in court, mediation, or other contexts in which the resolution of disputes would be assisted by forensically sound behavioral health evaluation and recommendations.

 - Attorneys who represent clients in litigation or mediation